FZJ-INM1-BDA/siibra-explorer/docs/usage/selecting.md

 ## Selecting a template / atlas

-The interactive atlas viewer supports a number of atlases.
+The siibra explorer supports a number of atlases.

 ### From homepage